romanmikh/42/README.md

 <a name="curriculum"></a>
 ## 🌌 42's curriculum

-**42cursus** comprises two groups of projects: the first one being known as _"inner circle"_ and the second one, _"outer treks"_ - due to the **Holy Graph** layout (see image below).
+**42cursus**  consists of two parts: the "inner circle" and the "outer branches", as in the **Holy Graph** (see image below).

-The **inner circle** is the basic curriculum, with all projects being mandatory to attain level 7 - which is the minimum level required for activities such as internships and interchange.
+The **inner circle** includes essential projects, each requiring 30 to 100 hours of work.
+Completing all inner circle projects is considered equivalent to an undergraduate degree in computer science.

-The **outer treks** is a collection of diverse project trails in subjects ranging from operational systems to web development which allows cadets to specialize on whatever subject they prefer.
+The **outer branches**  offer specialized tracks in subjects like operational systems, web development, AI, and algorithms.
+Completing projects in these treks is equivalent to mastering these areas, similar to graduate-level courses.

 ![42's galaxy](images/holy_graph_dec23.png)